Yura-S/aws_dotnet/README.md

    /teraform1/main.tf

-4) create s3 bucket which contains frontend and communicates with backend by your api(api.test.com). need to have same name as domain(test.com)
+4) create s3 bucket which will contain frontend...need to have same name as domain(test.com)

    frontend in https://github.com/Yura-S/ad_frontend.git